-Karen received her J.D. from Harvard Law School in 2000, where she was an editor of the Journal of Law and Technology, and her B.A. from Yale University in 1997.
+Karen is a graduate of Harvard Law School where she was an editor on the Journal of Law and Technology, and Yale University, where she majored in philosophy and political science.
 She speaks Mandarin.

 - Represented multiple financial institutions in enforcement actions and investigations relating to BSA/AML and sanctions compliance program deficiencies, including before the NY DFS, Fed, OFAC, FinCEN, and DOJ.